HimanshuThakor/easy_permissions/example/README.md

-# 📖 Easy Permissions – Supported Permissions
+# 📖 Flutter Easy Permissions – Supported Permissions

 This package simplifies permission handling in Flutter.
 When a permission is missing from **AndroidManifest.xml** or **Info.plist**,